alicehe2003/AnalyticsTracker2025/analytics-tracker/DESIGN.md

 Export all data as PDF/CSV.

 Generate new content ideas based on type of content posted and top performing content from other creators.

+Multiple accounts support, for creators with different brands or channels.

+Share account access with a team, with view/edit permissions.

+Track and log changes and updates made to account - dates and times that new content was added, etc.

+Gauge how positive or negative the audience reaction is on each post based on comments/keywords.

 # TODO